How to Choose the Right Size and Weight Capacity for Your Hospital Bed

 If it’s not clear to you what these questions mean, don’t worry.
 We’ll go into greater depth as we explain.

-What Are the Correct Dimensions and Weight Capacity for a Hospital Bed?
+What Are the Best Hospital Bed Dimensions and Weight Capacities for Your Patient?

 The standard length will comfortably fit most men and women.
 But taller patients may require a longer bed, which is why some models of Transfer Master hospital beds, such as the Companion and Night Rider, are also available with a length of 84 inches, which is 7 feet.
 We also have long and extra-long specialty length home hospital beds to accommodate tall patients with maximum comfort.

-Hospital beds also have standard widths.
-Our beds start with the Twin size, which is 38 inches wide.
+Transfer Master hospital bed widths start with the Twin size hospital bed, which is 38 inches wide.
 Twin size hospital beds are suitable for smaller patients, including children, and are useful when bed space is limited.

-A full-size hospital bed is 54 inches wide.
-A Queen is 60 inches wide, and a King is 76 inches wide.
+A Full-size hospital bed is 54 inches wide.
+A Queen-size hospital bed is 60 inches wide, and a King-size hospital bed is 76 inches wide.
 We also have a specialty three-quarter size that is 48 inches wide.
 The ideal width depends on the patient’s medical and comfort requirements.

 Choosing the Right Deck Height for Getting in and Out of Bed